technoprobic/ddm-android/README.md

-# Reference Android client for sensor data for a I3 Decentralized Data Marketplace
+# Reference Android client for sensor data for an I3 Decentralized Data Marketplace

 This is a reference Android client implementation (requires Android Oreo or later operating system) for a Decentralized Data Marketplace instance.